 - Add some delicious candy bar pieces into the brownie filling.
 Some good choices are M&Ms, Reeses Pieces, chopped up Peanut Butter Cups, Rolos, Milky Way, etc.

 If you have any leftover pie, cover it with some plastic wrap and keep it at room temperature.
 It will stay good for up to 3 days.

 Reheat the leftovers in the microwave, or in an oven at 300 F for 10 to 15 minutes, or until warm.

-This brownie pie is the perfect, rich, chocolatey dessert.
-Top it with a scoop of ice cream, and some chocolate fudge and you’ve got your new favorite dessert!
+This fudge brownie pie is the perfect, rich, chocolate dessert.
+Top it with a scoop of ice cream, whipped cream, and some chocolate hot fudge and you’ve got your new favorite dessert!